Any incident of spilt diesel fuel will become more dangerous. This is because it will make the road surface very slippery.

 Rule 229: Section 229 of the Highway Code explains the procedures to perform before driving in snow.
 Before setting off on a journey:

 You MUST be able to see through all the vehicle windows.
 Clear snow and ice from all windows and mirrors and use the vehicle demister.

 Remove any snow from your vehicle because it may slide off and land in the path of other road users.

 Check that your planned route is clear of adverse weather delays.
-Make sure no further heavy snowfalls or severe weather conditions are forecast.
+Try to make sure no further heavy snowfalls or severe weather conditions for driving are forecast.

 Rule 230: When driving a vehicle on ice or on snow:

 Drive with extra care on ice or snow even if the roads already got treated by salt gritters.
 Stopping distances can be ten times greater than on dry roads so stay well back from the road user in front of you.

 Take care when overtaking vehicles that are spreading road salt or other de-icer.
 This is especially important for motorcycle or cycle riders.